netdata/netdata/CODE_OF_CONDUCT.md

 <!--
 ---
-title: "Contributor Covenant Code of Conduct"
+title: "Netdata Community Code of Conduct"
 custom_edit_url: https://github.com/netdata/netdata/edit/master/CODE_OF_CONDUCT.md
 ---
 -->

-# Contributor Covenant Code of Conduct
+# Netdata Community Code of Conduct

 ## Our Pledge

-In the interest of fostering an open and welcoming environment, we as contributors and maintainers pledge to making participation in our project and our community a harassment-free experience for everyone, regardless of age, body size, disability, ethnicity, sex characteristics, gender identity and expression, level of experience, education, socio-economic status, nationality, personal
+In the interest of fostering an open and welcoming environment, we as contributors, maintainers and community members pledge to making participation in our project and our community a harassment-free experience for everyone, regardless of age, body size, disability, ethnicity, sex characteristics, gender identity and expression, level of experience, education, socio-economic status, nationality, personal